awsdocs/aws-security-hub-user-guide/doc_source/finding-workflow-status.md

 # Setting the workflow status for findings<a name="finding-workflow-status"></a>

 For findings, the workflow status tracks the progress of your investigation into a finding\.
+The workflow status is specific to an individual finding\.
+It does not affect the generation of new findings\.
+For example, setting the workflow status to `SUPPRESSED` or `RESOLVED` does not prevent a new finding for the same issue\.

 The workflow status has the following values: